 Check price on Amazon →

 When your CF parts are large — drone frames, tooling, enclosures — the H2D gives you the build volume and the heated chamber to print them in one piece.
 Its dual extrusion adds true multi-material and soluble supports, and Bambu’s ecosystem keeps the workflow smooth despite the size.
 It’s expensive and big, but for a workshop printing sizeable engineering composites regularly it’s the most capable Bambu you can put on a bench.
+Don’t need the second nozzle?
+Our full Bambu Lab H2S review covers the single-nozzle sibling — same build volume and heated chamber for $650 less.
 For other big-bed options, see our best large format 3D printer guide.

 What else you need to print carbon fiber